IraMalik/functions-tools-agents-langchain/README.md

 - Tool Usage - in LangChain, tools are the functions & services an LLM can use to extend its capabilities. eg: Search, Math, SQL, etc. Selecting from multiple possible tools is called routing

 ## Conversational Agent
-Agent - combination of LLMs and code.
-LLMs reason about what steps to take and call for actions Agent loop -  chooses a tool to use, calls it and observes the output, stopping conditions - could be LLM determined or hardcoded
+- Agent - combination of LLMs and code.
+LLMs reason about what steps to take and call for actions
+- Agent loop -  chooses a tool to use, calls it and observes the output, stopping conditions - could be LLM determined or hardcoded
-Using agent_executor to implement agent loop and add error handling, early stopping, etc
+- Using agent_executor class to implement agent loop and add error handling, early stopping, etc

+Content written using concepts explained in the course material (videos)